 Bowie: [Smiling] I understand your point of view.
 [Laughs]

-By the end of the interview Bowie, who was married to Somali model Iman, did not seem entirely satisfied by Goodman’s responses.
+By the end of the interview Bowie, who would later be married to Somali model Iman, did not seem entirely satisfied by Goodman's responses.

 Given that the interview was released on MTV's official YouTube channel, we rate this claim as "True."